 Q: Why did you move to Italy; what do you do?

 A: My husband's company sent him to Texas for two and a half years and after his contract ended, he needed to move back home to Turin.
-Since I met and married my husband in the States, I just played the part of the good wife... more than happy to move to Italy!
-I took a small break from working to explore the city but after a few months, I found a job teaching English at a language center.
-I'm in my second year of teaching but I'm still looking for something more permanent.
+Since I met and married my husband in the States, I just played the part of the good wife… more than happy to move to Italy!
+I took a small break from working to explore the city, but after a few months, I found a job teaching English at a language centre.
+I'm in my second year of teaching, but I'm still looking for something more permanent.

 Q: What do you enjoy most about Turin, how’s the quality of life?

 A: What I love most about Turin is that it is a large city but it's so easy to get around.
-There is a great transportation system so with the buses, trams and metro you can easily get where you need to go.
+There is a great transportation system, so with the buses, trams and metro you can easily get where you need to go.
 Once you've gotten a feel for the city, it's nearly impossible to get lost.
 As far as the quality of life, it's the best of both worlds.
-I've got all the conveniences of big city shopping and nightlife yet, small town feel with neighborhood parks and markets.
-I don't have a car so I walk everywhere lugging my food and baby at the same time.
+I've got all the conveniences of big-city shopping and nightlife yet, small-town feel with neighbourhood parks and markets.
+I don't have a car, so I walk everywhere, lugging my food and baby at the same time.
 The change in my lifestyle was so dramatic that I lost 20 lbs within the first six months without trying.